- Point Hostel, Mancora

 Saturday, July 10

-My budgetary constraints and health concerns held me back from any party mood at the Point.
+Health concerns held me back from any party mood at the Point.
+I was still feeling extremely tender.
 However, we were free to choose and that’s another thing I liked about the place.
 It was a lovely morning.
-I checked out the beach cabins and then set off for a long three hour walk up the beach.
-The north part was very secluded but there was lots to see.
+I checked out the beach cabins and then set off for a long three hour walk along the beach.
+The north part was very secluded.
 Sand crabs scuttled in and out of their holes.
 Wisps of white cloud took the sting out of the sun as pelicans and seagulls dived into the warm sea.
-Apart from the sound of the choppy waves it was so quiet and it gave me time to reflect.
+Apart from the sound of the choppy waves it was so quiet, and it gave me time to reflect.
 However, ‘privado’ signs and the increasing solitude soon told me it was time to return to civilisation.
-My walk back brought me down to the stretch in front of Mancora.
+My return walk brought me down to the stretch in front of Mancora.
 The main part of the beach was really packed with people.
 There were lots of sensory scenes.
 The drooping yellow sun on the horizon created an almost hushed silence.
 Everybody on the beach looked to the west as our bright star faded away for another day.
-I was enjoying Tickling the English, a good, intelligent laugh.
-My room was okay.
-The lockers were flimsy but the beds were big.
-My top one had enough room on it to lean my guitar against the wall.
-I noticed some basic tuition notes and a nice looking Spanish guitar on the far bottom bed.
-There was another player in the room.
-He was a guy from London.
-It would have been nice to speak to him but he was rarely seen about the place.
-When he did return later in the evening he also didn’t appear to be feeling very well.
-My impending exit from Peru prompted me to read up on Quito, Ecuador for a good hour before a shower and bedtime.

 Sunday, July 11